 Post-Doctoral(GIS & RS Application in Natural Resources Management,Purdue University,USA), Ph.D(GIS & RS Application in Natural Resources Management,Mississippi State University,USA), MS(Agric.Meteorology,Biological & Agric.Engg,University of Arkansas USA

-Dr. Javed Iqbal is Professor & Head of Department of the Institute of Geographical Information Systems (IGIS), School of Civil & Environmental Engineering (SCEE).
-His research interests are centred on the Geospatial Applications in Glaciology, Climate Change & Variability, Water Resources, Hydrological Modeling, Natural Hazard & Disaster Management, Site Specific Agriculture, Soil Sciences, Epidemiology, and Mineral Resources Exploration.
-He is serving as a reviewer on the panel of several International Journals including Int.
-Journal of Remote Sensing, Soil Sciences Society of America Journal etc. Before joining NUST, he was a member of the faculty of Purdue University, USA for 3 years and also served with Bio. & Agriculture Engineering Department, and USDA-ARS, MSU, USA, for 5 years where he was working on a collaborative interdisciplinary projects “Modelling and Risk Management with Remote Sensing and other Spatial Data” and “Remote-Sensing based System Characterisation and Management with an interdisciplinary Team Approach”.
-During his PhD programme, he worked as Research Associate on many projects including Soil Moisture Sensor Calibration, Spatial Variability Analysis & Mapping of Soil Physical Properties; Calibration & Validation of GOSSYM/ COMAX simulation model, Soil-Landscape Interaction and Hydrological Modeling in GIS; Modelling Soil Erosion with Remote Sensing and GIS using RUSLE and Field-Scale Mapping of Soil Physical Properties with Hyperspectral/Multispectral Aerial Imagery.
+Dr. Javed Iqbal is working as a Professor & Head of Department since July 2009 at the Institute of Geographical Information Systems (IGIS), School of Civil & Environmental Engineering (SCEE).
+His research interest is centered on the Geospatial Applications in Glaciology, Climate Change & Variability, Water Resources, Hydrological Modeling, Natural Hazard & Disaster Management, Site-Specific Agriculture, Soil Sciences, Epidemiology, and Mineral Resources Exploration.
+He is serving as a reviewer on the panel of several International Journals, including the International Journal of Remote Sensing, Soil Sciences Society of America Journal etc. Before joining NUST, he was a member of the faculty of Purdue University, the USA.
+He also worked with the Biological & Agriculture Engineering Department and USDA-ARS, MSU, USA, for more than 5 years on collaborative multidisciplinary projects “Modelling and Risk Management with Remote Sensing and other Spatial Data” and “Remote-Sensing based System Characterization and Management with a Multidisciplinary Team Approach”.
 He published several papers as a leading author in various International Journals including Soil Sciences Society of America Journal, American Society of Agron. and Int.
 J. of Remote Sensing.

-He developed several curriculums in the field of Geospatial sciences including the PhD programme in Remote Sensing & GIS and 4 year BE Geoinformatics programmes at IGIS.
-He also developed the PhD GRE subject entry test which was conducted first time in the country.
-He is serving as a member of the Geospatial curriculum development & review committees of several national based Universities in the country.
-He is an HEC approved supervisor and currently supervising 5 PhD students.
-He has supervised over 50 MS graduate students towards completion of their Masters thesis.
+He developed several curriculums in the field of Geospatial sciences, including the Ph.D. program in Remote Sensing & GIS and 4 years BE Geoinformatics program at IGIS.
+He also developed the Ph.D.
+GRE subject entry test which was conducted the first time in the country.
+He is serving as a member of the Geospatial curriculum development & review committees of several national-based Universities in the country.
+He is an HEC approved supervisor and currently supervising 5 Ph.D. students.
+He has supervised over 70 MS graduate students towards completion of their Master's thesis.

 Geographic Information System & Remote Sensing Application in Natural Resources Management, Hydrological Modeling, Natural Hazard & Disaster, Glaciology, Site-Specific Agric., Epidemiology and Water Resources management.